 This all sits on a corn emulsion.

-Actually, our recommendation would be to order the Impossible Bunny Chow ($12) from the kids menu.
+Another vegan option at Tiffins is to order the Impossible Bunny Chow ($12) from the kids menu.

 This dish is a small vegan bread bowl filled with seasoned Impossible meat, potatoes and chakalaka.
 The chow has fantastic flavor and the bread is pillowy soft.